Why “going viral” is a waste of time

 What's virtue signaling?
 Think of pride month.
-PR and marketing professionals around the world gear up for their month of rainbow imagery and LGBTQ+ themed products.
+PR and marketing professionals around the world gear up for their month of rainbow imagery and LGBTQ+-themed products.
 But the internet has caught on to this, and now mocks it relentlessly for the pandering it so often is.

 Is it wrong for brands to support social causes?
 Not at all.
-But the internet knows the difference between companies that practice corporate social responsibility in a meaningful way and those who use it to garner goodwill without actually using their platform and profits to make any sort of real-world difference in the form of virtue signaling and rainbow-washing.
+But the internet knows the difference between companies that practice corporate social responsibility in a meaningful way and those that use it to garner goodwill without actually using their platform and profits to make any sort of real-world difference in the form of virtue signaling and rainbow-washing.

 Airbnb is one big-name brand that has come under heavy criticism for its attempts at viral corporate social responsibility, and its efforts have backfired.
 Recently they offered to host 20,000 Afghanistan refugees in their listings, which is objectively very cool.
 How could that be a bad thing?